suns3t/aol/README.md

     export PATH=/usr/pgsql-9.2/bin:$PATH

-Pillow is required, (docs here)[https://github.com/python-imaging/Pillow].
+Pillow is required, [docs here](https://github.com/python-imaging/Pillow).
 You will probably need to install `libjpeg-devel` and `libtiff-devel`

 Create a local copy of the example settings, and configure the SECRET_KEY and DB config: